 Learning about air is like magic to kids!
-We can’t see air but we know it exists, right?
+We can’t see air, but we know it exists, right?
 This air science experiment will help kids learn just that!

 Adults accept and understand that air exists, sure, but children are different.
 Young children need to see and to feel the concrete.
 Explaining that air exists is an abstract idea since we can’t actually see it.
 We know that it exists and takes up space.
 So how do we show that to young kids?